 – James Rayner is listed as a trustee of Chowan College 1849-50.

 – James R Rayner married (2nd) Mary Elizabeth Collins Howe Mebane 2 April, 1850 [bondman W P Gurley.]
-(She was the widow of Dr. A W (Alexander Wood) Mebane who served in the house in 1829 & 1830 and was the state senator 1833, 34, 35, 36.
+(She was the daughter of Thomas Howe and wife Elizabeth Wood.
+She was the widow of Dr. A W (Alexander Wood) Mebane who served in the house in 1829 & 1830 and was the state senator 1833, 34, 35, 36.
 Also, both Dr. Mebane and Mary E. were first cousins of Julia, wife of Dr. Godwin Cotten Moore who are another set of my great, great grandparents).

 – J R Rayner died 27 September, 1852 age 45 years at “The Hermitage” his wife’s Chowan River plantation.
 Mary, his widow, had died by Nov 1855.

 about life on the River plantations in Bertie County 1840.